 Montrose Park in Georgetown is located between two sites worth visiting on their own, Dumbarton Oaks and Oak Hill Cemetery.
 The small park has beautiful gardens, trees, and a playground.
 It’s great for dogs and families, or for a nice quiet stroll on a Sunday afternoon.

-Yards Park overlooks the capitol riverfront and hosts events throughout the year.
-It’s complete with cool architecture, dog park, views of the Anacostia River, boardwalk, grassy areas, and dining options.
+Yards Park overlooks the Capitol Riverfront and hosts events throughout the year.
+It’s complete with cool architecture, a dog park, views of the Anacostia River, boardwalk, grassy areas, and dining options.
 You can spend a whole day here just exploring, and trying one of the many restaurants they offer for brunch, lunch or dinner.

 This park in Palisades is very kid-friendly with a large field, rec center, mini water park, and playground.
 You can walk the old Glen Echo streetcar track path to get there.
 Keep walking and it will eventually take you to the Capital Crescent Trail, which has a dual path, one more for families and those walking their dogs and another for cyclists.

 #FrayLife Tip: Look for the secret Mirror Forest hidden off a patch of woods next to the park off of a short nature trail.
 Very Alice in Wonderland/Blair Witch Project vibes.